end222/umbra/README.md

 ## As it is a WIP, what features are working?
 So far umbra can only:
-* Install packages, from official repos and from the AUR (More or less)
+* Install packages from the AUR
 * Update the system (Only official repos)